 Linden is a very small city located in the state of Michigan.
 With a population of 3,839 people and five constituent neighborhoods, Linden is the 237th largest community in Michigan.

-Unlike some cities, Linden isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Linden are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Linden is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Linden is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Linden who work in office and administrative support (10.64%), sales jobs (7.72%), and healthcare (7.41%).
+There are especially a lot of people living in Linden who work in office and administrative support (10.64%), sales jobs (9.06%), and management occupations (8.75%).

 The people who call Linden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Linden residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Linden include Irish, Polish, English, and Italian.
+Important ancestries of people in Linden include Irish, English, Polish, and Scottish.

 The most common language spoken in Linden is English.
-Other important languages spoken here include French and Arabic.
+Other important languages spoken here include Spanish and Arabic.